 In May of 1933, it applied for (and subsequently received) permission to remodel the property and convert it from three apartments and a studio apartment into four apartments.
 Plans for the remodeling, designed by architect S. Bruce Elwell, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-110).

 On November 4, 1937, 333 Beacon was purchased from the Institution for Savings in Roxbury by Gladys M. Robbins.

-On June 28, 1940, 333 Beacon was acquired from Gladys Robbins by Helen E. Baader, trustee of the Early Realty Trust.
+On June 28, 1940, 333 Beacon was acquired from Gladys Robbins by Helen Elizabeth (Maclary) Baader, the widow of Albert Stanley Baader, as trustee of the Early Realty Trust.
 In May of 1941, she applied for (and subsequently received) permission to remodel the property and increase the number of units from four to five.

 The property changed hands, remaining an apartment house, and was acquired on January 2, 1968, 333 Beacon by John F. Gromko, Jr., George H. Beard, III, and Charles E. Smith.
 On December 27, 1977, they transferred their interests to John F. Gromko, Jr., as trustee of the Three Thirty Three Beacon Street Trust.

 On August 4, 1983, 333 Beacon was acquired from John Gromko, Jr., by Carlo A. Sgroi and Gerald J. Kiley, trustees of The 333 Beacon Street Trust.